ucho/flumpt-connect/README.md

 * [`mapStateToProps(state): stateProps`] \(*Function*): It specifies a function that accepts the state of flumpt and returns Object.
 The result is passed as a props to the Component.
 If null or undefined is passed, no props is passed from the state.

+* [`mapDispatchToProps(dispatch): dispatchProps`] \(*Object or Function*):
+  * Object case: Its key is used as a key of props, and the paired value is used as an event name for EventEmitter.
+The new component receives a props: the key is as it is, and the paired value is a function that calls the dispatch function with the specieifed event name.
-* [`mapDispatchToProps(dispatch): dispatchProps`] \(*Function*): It specifies a function that accepts the dispatch function of flumpt and returns Object.
-The result is pased as a props to the Component.
-If null or undefined is passed, the dispatch function is passed as it is.
+  * Function case: The specified function accepts the dispatch function of flumpt and returns Object.
+The result is passed as a props to the new component.
+  * Not spefied case: If null or undefined is passed, the dispatch function is passed to the new component as it is.

 LICENSE
 -------